Field-Induced Lifshitz Transition in the Magnetic Weyl Semimetal Candidate PrAlSi

 Fig. \ref{Fig:FFT}(a) and (b) show the results of the fast Fourier transformation (FFT) of the oscillatory part of the magnetoresistance $\Delta\rho$ as a function of $1/B$.
 The SdH frequencies extracted from low-field ($B <$ 14.5 T) and high-field ($B>$ 14.5 T) data display a dramatic difference.
-Note that, since this compound is ferromagnetic, we took into the demagnization factor to correct the applied field in all the analysis of SdH effect (see the SM for more details).
-We identified $B^{\ast}=$14.5 T as a critical field, after checking several fields close to $B^{\ast}$ (see more in the SM).
+Note that, since this compound is ferromagnetic, we took into the demagnetization factor to correct the applied field in all the analyses of SdH effect (see the Section 9 of the Supplemental Material).
+We identified $B^{\ast}=$14.5 T as a critical field, after checking several fields close to $B^{\ast}$.
+As shown in the Supplementary Figure 3, we have intercepted a field with different values, 10, 14, 14.5, 15 and 20 T for the segmented FFT analyses.
+We can see the crossover from the lower QO frequency to the two higher QO frequencies as the segment changes between the 5.7 T and the selected field.
+Two higher QO peaks emerge when we segment the field at 20 T and we note that the low QO peaks persist because of the inclusion of the low-field QOs below 14.5 T. From the comparison of the segmented FFT analyses, ~14.5 T was determined as the field of the LT.
 There is only one fundamental frequency in the FFT spectrum until down to 80 mK below $B^{\ast}$, see Fig. \ref{Fig:FFT}(a).
-It should noted that $F_1$ gradually decreases with temperature, changes from 43 T at 80 mK to 32 T at 35 K, as shown in the inset.
+It should be noted that $F_1$ gradually decreases with temperature, changing from 43 T at 80 mK to 32 T at 35 K, as shown in the inset.
 Similar temperature dependence in $F_1$ was also reported in an earlier work on PrAlSi\cite{lyu2020}, whereas the values of $F_1$ are relatively smaller than ours.
-We attribute this discrepancy to some difference in stoichiometry\cite{Pfau2017}.
+We attribute this discrepancy to the difference in stoichiometry\cite{Pfau2017}.